Noblebloodjane/Noblebloodjane/README.md

 - 👋 Hi, I’m @Noblebloodjane
 - 👀 I’m interested in becoming a full stack developer
-- 🌱 I’m learning a things these things would be revealed in time
+- 🌱 I’m learning things these things would be revealed in time
 - 💞️ I’m looking to collaborate with anyone
 - 📫 You can contact me via email cakecombat@outlook.com